Probing homogeneity with standard candles: Methodology

 where we have defined

+and for simplicity we are denoting $H_0^{\rm LTB},q_0^{\rm LTB}$ as $H_0,q_0$.
 A detailed derivation of these equations is given in \cite{inversion}.
-Notice that $\rho _0$ and initial conditions $k(z=0)$, $\eta(z=0)$ are fixed according to $a_0$, $H_0$ and $q_0$.
+Notice that $\rho _0$ and the initial conditions $k(z=0)$, $\eta(z=0)$ are fixed from the values of to $a_0$, $H_0$ and $q_0$.
 From the solution of this ODEs system, the density in eq.~\eqref{density} can be expressed as